St Xavier's School, Jaipur

 St Xavier's Senior Secondary School is a private Catholic secondary school located in Jaipur, in Rajasthan in north-western India.
-The school was established by the Jesuits in 1943.
-In the year 2016, St Xavier's School, Jaipur had celebrated its 75th Anniversary.
+The school was established by the Jesuits in 1943 in this name.
+The Jesuits took over St. Mary's Boys School in 1943, which had recently been founded in 1941.
+In the year 2016, St Xavier's School, Jaipur had celebrated its 75th anniversary.

 History

 The school was established in 1943.
 Following a visit to St Xavier's School, Patna, Mirza Ismail, the prime minister of Jaipur State, wished to have a similar institution in his home city, Jaipur.
 As a result, the Jesuits took over management of St. Mary's Boys School, which had been founded two years earlier, in 1941.
 The school became co-educational in 1989.